maxwelljens/maxwelljens.github.io/content/posts/public_education_prison.md

 Meanwhile, in a prison, you actually have a lot in common with the other prisoners right out of the gate: you have sinned.
-Depending on the severity of your crime, there are no pretenses that someone is below you or above you, that their family is different from yours, or that your mother tongue is not native.
+Depending on the severity of your crime, there are no pretences that someone is below you or above you, that their family is different from yours, or that your mother tongue is not native.
 Of course, there is a large difference between most European prisons and what's essentially [a mass isolation chamber of El Salvador where most MS-13 gang